-This course is designed to give students an overview of the criminal justice system in New York State through the lens of legal proceedings and debate.
+This course is designed to give students an overview of the criminal justice system in New York State.
 The first part of the course will examine the major components of the system: hierarchy of the courts, role of lawyers, and the function of a jury.
 Students will gain knowledge of the N.Y.S. penal code and the steps in the criminal justice process, from arrest to trial.
 Students will participate in a mock trial designed to teach students about the trial process and take a field trip to the Suffolk County Correctional facility.
-The class will also incorporate current events and social justice issues related to the criminal justice system.
+The class will also incorporate current events and social justice issues related to the criminal justice system into the class curriculum throughout the duration of the course.
+Three college credits are earned from SUNY Farmingdale if students apply and are accepted to this program.
 Instruction is at a college level.
-This course satisfies the New York State Participation in Government requirement.
+See Special Programs, University in the High School, for additional information and tuition costs.
+This course satisfies the New York State requirement for seniors.
 0212 | Economics One Semester, 0.5 Credits, Grade 12 Prerequisite: United States History & Government NC44 This course helps students to understand how today, more than ever, economics plays a vital role in society.
 The relationships between nations are more likely today to revolve around economic matters than around every day political affairs of state.
 Trade and exchange seem to reach into every aspect of our lives through the goods and services we consume and the choices we make in the marketplace and voting booth.
-This course satisfies the New York State Economics requirement.
-0249G | College Economics One Semester, 0.5 Credits, Grade 12 Prerequisite: United States History & Government
+This course will satisfy the New York State Economics requirement for seniors.
+0249 | Economics - SUNY One Semester, 0.5 Credits, Grade 12 Prerequisite: United States History & Government